benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

   using the protocol-specific STARTTLS specification.
 With this configuration, STARTTLS MUST be used and TLS MUST be used after the STARTTLS upgrade.
 If the upgrade to TLS fails for whatever reason, the client MUST disconnect and MUST NOT try to authenticate.
 This prevents downgrade attacks that could otherwise steal passwords, user data, and impersonate users.
 * `plain`: Unencrypted connection, with neither TLS nor STARTTLS.
+May be needed for local servers.
 Deprecated.

 #### TLS validation